fakedrake/fakedrake.github.com/content/functional-programming.md

   (at least partially) document code but most importantly to infer as much logic as possible.

-The main trick that is employed for this is Monads.
+The main "trick" that is employed for this is Monads.
 They say that once you grasp what a monad is you lose the ability to explain what a monad is.
 The fact that you could not explain them in the first place either aside, this slightly delayed article is a continuation of the